Skip to Content

 Not a bad place to relax!

-Mount Cook is easily my all-time favorite place to visit in New Zealand.
+Mount Cook National Park is easily my all-time favorite place to visit in New Zealand.
 This stunning national park is an outdoor lover’s paradise.
-From amazing hikes (both short and long) to stunning viewpoints that’ll take your breath away, no road trip itinerary on New Zealand’s South Island would be complete without a visit to Mount Cook.
+From amazing hikes (both short and long) to stunning viewpoints with breathtaking views, no road trip itinerary on New Zealand’s South Island would be complete without a visit to Mount Cook.

 Today, you’ll have all day to explore the park!
 I recommend getting up early and heading to the Tasman River viewpoint for sunrise if you’re up for it.
-It’s such a beautiful place to spend sunrise!
+It’s such a beautiful place to see the sunrise!

 You could also hike to the Mueller Hut in the afternoon and actually spend the night there instead of in the village for your second night!
 This is an epic hike and by staying in the hut you really get to take in the best views around.